Our Larger Community

 It often takes the energy and vision of one person to get things moving in the right direction; CNPS member Marcia Basalla is just that sort of woman!
 Over the last several years, she has adopted several traffic islands in Novato, re-landscaping these areas with California native plants together with her energetic volunteers.
 She works closely with Novato DPW, and has been instrumental in convincing the city to incorporate more native plants in all their landscaped areas.

 Marcia’s concept is to convert these traffic islands to habitat corridors, allowing more safe passages with needed resources between natural open spaces.
-Home Ground Habitat’s volunteers are growing many of the native plants needed for her projects.
+Home Ground Habitats’s volunteers are growing many of the native plants needed for her projects.
 Our plants have been donated over the years to help Marcia’s team create these resource-rich passageways.

 Sonoma-Marin Saving Water Partnership